eRecruiter/eRecruiter.ApplicantImport/README.md

 ## Usage
 `eRecruiter.ApplicantImport.exe --config=your_config_file.json --file=your_csv_file.csv [--continueOnWarnings]`

+You'll need to specify a configuration file (contains API and column configuration) and a CSV file (contains the actual data to import).

-## Configuration file format (JSON)
+### Configuration file
-For an example JSON configuration file that contains all supported applicant attributes, see [example-configuration.json]
+For an example JSON configuration file that contains all supported applicant attributes, see [example-configuration.json](example-configuration.json)

-## CSV file format
+### CSV file
 Use UTF8 encoding and TAB-separated CSV.
-See [example-data.csv] for an example CSV file.
+See [example-data.csv](example-data.csv) for an example CSV file.